Raptor007/X-Wing-Revival/README.txt

   Fleet Battle: Each team tries to destroy the enemy capital ships while defending
     their own.
 The last team with any surviving capital ship wins.
 Respawn is only possible while your team's flagship is alive, so prioritize its protection.
-    Cruisers and frigates will respawn if their entire group is destroyed before the flagship, but it takes time to replace a large group of capital ships.
+    Cruisers and Battleships will respawn if their entire group is destroyed before the flagship, but it takes time to replace a large group of capital ships.

   Battle of Yavin: Rebels must fly down the trench and try to hit the exhaust port
     with a pair of proton torpedoes.
 Imperials must try to prevent the Rebels from